phcompeau/biological_modeling_course/_pages/chemotaxis/solutions_folder/solutions.md

 You can download a completed BioNetGen file here: <a href="../_pages/chemotaxis/solutions_folder/exercise_twoligand.bngl" download="exercise_twoligand.bngl">exercise_twoligand.bngl</a>.

+**Exercise 2:**

-2.To wait for adaptation to ligand `A`, we could replace the forward reaction rate with this rule: rate constant = 0 unless after adapting to `A`.
+To wait for adaptation to ligand `A`, we could replace the forward reaction rate with this rule: rate constant = 0 unless after adapting to `A`.
 We could run the simulation without `B` first and observe the equilibrium methylation states, and use this for deciding whether the cell is adapted to `A`.
 (Why not equilibrium concentrations of free `A`?)
 One possible implementation is the following: replace

 ~~~ ruby
 L1R: L(t,Lig~A) + T(l,Lig~A) <-> L(t!1,Lig~A).T(l!1,Lig~A) k_lr_bind, k_lr_dis